-Khloe Kardashian Stepped Out in Christian Louboutin Heels and Sweatpants
+Khloé Kardashian Stepped Out in Christian Louboutin Heels and Sweatpants

-Khloe Kardashian doesn’t need to be dressed up to wear her Christian Louboutin heels.
+Khloé Kardashian doesn’t need to be dressed up to wear her Christian Louboutin heels.

 The star was spotted in Los Angeles on Wednesday wearing a long-sleeve T-shirt and dark velvet joggers.
 While she could have just thrown on a pair of sneakers, she instead completed the outfit with a pink Hermès Birkin bag, mirrored sunglasses and Christian Louboutin So Kate booties.